Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

 In the lower subpanels of Fig.~\ref{fig:fits_beta}, we plot the relative differences of the MG models with respect to GR.
 Despite the different best-fit $\beta$ values in the linear and non-linear methods, the relative differences between models predicted by them are almost the same.
 However, the difference of the F6 and F5 models with respect to GR is $\lesssim 1\%$, making these three models statistically indistinguishable from each other, while F4 keeps a difference of $\sim 5\%$ with respect to GR; this reflects the fact that the growth of structure in $f(R)$ gravity is not enhanced on large scales, beyond the Compton wavelength of the scalaron field.
 On the other hand, N5 and N1 models show a difference of respectively $\sim 2.5\%$ and $\sim 12\%$ with respect to GR, due to the long-range nature of the fifth force.

 We conclude that with current data it is difficult to distinguish between the various gravity models simply by using constraints on $\beta$.
 Future data from surveys like DESI will likely improve on this situation, though tests of models like F5, N5 and F6 may still remain a challenge \citep[see e.g.][]{Hernandez-Aguayo:2020oiw}.
-As we discuss next, the use of RSD to distinguish between gravity models may require the inclusion of smaller scale information.
+As an example, we can rescale our error size by the square root of the inverse volume ratio, $\sigma^\prime=\sigma\sqrt{V_{\rm mock}/V_{\rm DESI}}$, where $V_{\rm DESI} = 20~({\rm Gpc}/h)^3$ and $V_{\rm mock} = (1.024~{\rm Gpc}/h)^3$.
+This would lead to a new error size of $\sigma^\prime=0.23\sigma$ which would help to distinguish between gravity models on large scales.
+As we discuss next, the power of RSD to distinguish between gravity models can also be improved by the inclusion of smaller scale information.